nmdwolf/nmdwolf.github.io/_posts/2020-02-01-AppendixMeasures.md

 $$\mu_\text{count}(A) := |A|\,.$$

 Sadly, in the case of infinite sets, the axiom of choice makes our lives slightly more miserable.
-For example, as Wikipedia so beautifully explains, the <a href = "https://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox" target = "_blank">Banach&ndash;Tarski paradox</a> shows that there is no way to consistently define a notion of volume in three dimensions unless one of the following five concessions is made:
+For example, as Wikipedia so beautifully explains, the <a href = "https://en.wikipedia.org/wiki/Banach%E2%80%93Tarski_paradox" target = "_blank" rel = "noopener nofollow">Banach&ndash;Tarski paradox</a> shows that there is no way to consistently define a notion of volume in three dimensions unless one of the following five concessions is made:
 * The volume of a set changes when it is rotated.
 * The volume of the union of two disjoint sets is different from the sum of their individual volumes.
 * Some sets are deemed 'nonmeasurable', and we need to check whether a set is `measurable' before being able to talk about its volume.
-* The axioms of ZFC (<a href = "https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory" target = "_blank">Zermelo&ndash;Fraenkel set theory</a> with the axiom of choice) have to be altered.
+* The axioms of ZFC (<a href = "https://en.wikipedia.org/wiki/Zermelo%E2%80%93Fraenkel_set_theory" target = "_blank" rel = "noopener nofollow">Zermelo&ndash;Fraenkel set theory</a> with the axiom of choice) have to be altered.
 * The volume of $[0,1]^3$ is either 0 or $+\infty$.

 In the case of measure theory, the third option is chosen, i.e. the whole procedure is simply turned around.
 Instead of starting from a measure and finding out that not all sets are measurable, we start with a collection of sets that we would like to be measurable and study all measures consistent with this collection.
 This leads to the following notion.